PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## MongoDB

 Talawa-api makes use of `mongoDB` for its database needs.
 We make use of `mongoose ODM` to interact with the mongoDB database from within the code.

+**NOTE :**
+It must be noted that that talawa-api actually uses **2** databases.
+You only have to setup one database and provide it's URL in the .env file.
+This will be `primary database` and would be used to store all your data.

+In addition, we would automatically create a new database with the name `TALAWA_TESTING_DB`, which would be exclusively used for storing all the test data generated during the testing process so that it does not bloat the main database with unnecessary data.

 <br/>